jaredpalmer/backpack/README.md

 # Backpack

-[WIP] Webpack your Node.js server without the fuss.
+Webpack for backend apps, without fuss.

 ## How to use